TurboAnt X7 Review: Overview

 Overall, the redundancy is appreciated for safety reasons.
 The braking distance for this scooter is on par with other scooters in its price class.

-The Turboant has very good ride quality and smooth roads.
-Thanks to the large pneumatic tires, the Turboant does provide some damping on rough roads though you will still get some significant road vibrations.
+During our Turboant review, we noted that it has very good ride quality on smooth roads.
+Thanks to the large pneumatic tires, the Turboant does provide some damping on rough roads, though you will still get some significant road vibrations.

-The folded size is 42-inches x 17-inches x 17-inches — about the same as other compact scooters.
-This should be fairly easy to carry into building and onto public transit.
-The main thing you have to pay attention to is the handlebars which have a tendency to bump into things.
+The folded size is 42-inches by 17-inches by 17-inches — about the same as other compact scooters.
+This should be fairly easy to carry into a building and onto public transit.
+The main thing you have to pay attention to is the handlebars, which have a tendency to bump into things.